antoniodefazio/mltraining/README.md

-# How to create from scratch a Machine Learning Decisional Tree in Java from training data.
+# How to create from scratch a Machine Learning Decision Tree in Java from training data.
 Concrete example of bank loan payment forecast

 ### Decision Tree Representation